ecoiahq/content-ops-starter/content/pages/index.md

     text: >
       We help mission-driven founders and organisations build scalable brands and impactful campaigns through strategic consultancy and creative solutions.
-Built on extensive experience across the broadcast media industry, we combine strategic thinking, cultural insight, and creative agility to amplify your initiative.
+With extensive experience across the broadcast media industry, we combine strategic thinking, cultural insight, and creative agility to amplify your initiative.
     actions:
       - label: Get started
         altText: ''